ujichase/orbit/README.md

 gates = "2.0.0"
 ```

 The "Orbit.lock" file is a detailed TOML file automatically maintained by Orbit that stores the complete list of resolved dependencies, including how to get them.
-This allows anyone to rebuild your project with the exact source code you had as well.
+This allows anyone to rebuild your project with the exact source code you had as well, even if the source code is distributed across repositories.

 ## Low effort integration